KshitijKoranne/suhaani-henna/CONTEXT.md

 - Hero section with background image
 - "Our Commitment to Excellence" with image
 - 3 promise cards (100% Natural, Global Standards, Eco-Friendly)
-- 6-step quality process with numbered icons (all translated):
+- Redesigned 6-step quality process with alternating image and text layout.
-  1. Sourcing / सोर्सिंग
-  2. Drying / सुखाना
-  3. Grinding / पीसना
-  4. Sifting / छानना
-  5. Quality Control / गुणवत्ता नियंत्रण
-  6. Packaging / पैकेजिंग
 - "From Plant to Paste" image gallery (4 columns)
 - CTA section